Rolling hills, market towns, village pubs and quiet lanes… the East Midlands could be Britain’s most overlooked cycling region.

 This east-west route crisscrosses a number of other NCN routes on its journey across the East Midlands, but if you’re planning on making a longer tour of it, we’d suggest focusing your attention on the delightful rural areas between Leicester and Oakham.

 There are railway stations dotted throughout the whole route: Burton, Leicester, Oakham, Stamford, Peterborough and March.
 In theory you should book a bike space for most of the routes that serve them, though in practice the guards are less strict on these smaller regional trains.
-Wisbech doesn’t have a station (its railway has been slowly mouldering since the last freight train ran 20 years ago), so you’ll need to retrace your steps 10 iles to March, or ride on another 20 miles to Kings Lynn.
+Wisbech doesn’t have a station (its railway has been slowly mouldering since the last freight train ran 20 years ago), so you’ll need to retrace your steps 10 miles to March, or ride on another 20 miles to Kings Lynn.

 Ride reports & comments